Visit our bulletin page for audition and interview updates.

 Can't attend the audition or interview?

 We strongly recommend applicants attend auditions or interviews in person.
-Overseas or interstate applicants may alternatively submit a recorded audition via Slideroom or attend a telephone or Skype interview if requested to do so.
+Overseas or interstate applicants may alternatively submit a recorded audition via Slideroom or attend an online interview if requested to do so.